sncarenyang/ml-sample-demo/README.md

-# A ML Classification Demo (Titanic-like)
+#  ML Sample Demo (Titanic-style Classification)

-A machine learning classification demo built with Python, pandas, scikit-learn, Matplotlib, and Seaborn.
+This project demonstrates a complete machine learning workflow using a synthetic Titanic-style dataset.
+The demo built with Python, pandas, scikit-learn, Matplotlib, and Seaborn.

-This project generates a synthetic Titanic-like dataset, trains two classic classifiers (Logistic Regression and Random Forest), evaluates them with a confusion matrix and classification report, and saves the outputs to Google Drive when run in Google Colab.

----

-## Overview
+## 🧠 Overview

-This repository demonstrates a minimal end-to-end machine learning workflow:

-- Generate or load tabular data.
-- Perform basic preprocessing.
+This demo covers the full pipeline:

+- Data generation
+- Data preprocessing
-- Split the data into training and testing sets.
+- Model training
-- Train and evaluate two classifiers.
+- Model evaluation and comparison
-- Save the dataset and evaluation figures for later review.

 The dataset used in this project is synthetic, so no external data download is required.

----

-## Features
+## 📊 Features

 - Synthetic Titanic-like dataset with 1,000 samples.
 - Basic feature engineering with categorical encoding.